What is it?

-But then there’s more!
-Using the macro facility, each knob and related button (each button also has several trigger modes) can control eight user-assigned parameters at once, so you can set up your most-used performance parameters and tweak them out on the fly during live shows or when jamming in the studio.
+Of course, there is more!
+Using the macro facility, each knob and related button can control eight user-assigned parameters at once – meaning that you can set up your go-to performance parameters and tweak them on fly during a performance or studio jam.
+Note: each button also has several trigger modes.

-You can store and name these macro setups too so that your favourite buttons’ macro setups can be applied to any of your custom patches.
-Macros can also control mod-matrix mod routes too (again, much like ‘control routes’ on the Alesis Andromeda – which give you a way to ‘interrupt’ the mod paths).
+Macro setups can be stored and named, too, so that you can apply your favourite buttons’ macro setups to any of your custom patches.
+Much like ‘control routes’ on the Alesis Andromeda –which give you a way to ‘interrupt’ the mod paths – Macros can also control mod-matrix mod routes too,

-However, this is the Hydrasynth and it isn’t conventional in any way!
-Firstly, you have three oscillators per voice which include standard waves, plus wave-scanning (an intuitive type of wavetable synthesis where you can assign eight waves and scan through them using a dial/mod route).
+However, just remember that this is the Hydrasynth, in no sense of the word is it conventional!
+For a start, you have three oscillators per voice which include standard waves, plus wave-scanning, the latter an intuitive type of wavetable synthesis where you can assign eight waves and then scan through them using a dial/mod route.

-Then within the ‘mutants’, you’ll also discover linear FM, plus unique types of pulse-width modulation.
-In addition, there are five (looping) envelopes per-voice, an amp module, two filter modules, five LFOs, reverb and delay modules, plus pre and post effects.
+You’ll also discover linear FM within the 'mutants' and some unique types of pulse-width modulation.
+Furthermore, there are five (looping) envelopes per-voice, an amp module, two filter modules, five LFOs, reverb and delay modules, plus pre and post effects.

-In essence, all you’d likely want in terms of sound design is here, directly accessible and mostly modulatable!
-And as powerful as this looks on paper, this is reflected in the sound too.
+Essentially, everything you might possibly want in terms of sound design is all here, and it is directly accessible and mostly modulatable!
+This all looks very powerful on paper, and this power is reflected in the sound too.

-Admittedly, there is a shallow learning curve but that is to be expected with the level of complexity onboard.
-With deep synths like the Hydrasynth, it’s always advisable to draw mental maps of your sounds first, then go in (and I suggest reading the manual too), but if you’re into modular then the Hydra will be very fast for you to get to grips with due to its module-based layout.
+There is something of a learning curve but remember we are dealing with a lot of complexity.
+The Hydrasynth is a deep synth, so it’s always advisable to sketch out mental maps of your sounds first, then go in.
+I also suggest reading the manual too.
+It can't hurt.
+But if you’re into modular then the Hydra, with its module-based layout, will be very easy for you to get to grips with.

-Alternatively, to get exploring quickly, you can just hit the random button and shoot the breeze; sometimes results will be, shall we say, a bit off, but then gems will appear that can be great starting points or great sounds in themselves.
+Alternatively, explore the Hydrasynth's tones quickly by hitting the random button and going for it.
+Okay, the results might sometimes be – shall we say – a bit off, but out of nowhere gems will appear that offer great starting points for exploration or great sounds in their own right.

-As a first new synth from a new company, the Hydra is hugely impressive all-round (and this is not an easy thing to achieve on the first throw)!
-Build quality, looks, features, sound – it has it all and at a price that is actually affordable too.
+As a debut synth from a new company, the Hydra is hugely impressive.
+This is not easy to achieve on the first throw!
+In terms of build quality, looks, features, sound – not to mention affordability – the Hydrasynth has it all.

-Let’s also not forget that there’s a beautiful rackmountable/desktop version too (with all the features but pads instead of keys).
-Congratulations to ASM on a brilliant machine!
+There's also a very nice rackmountable/desktop version too, with the same feature set but with pads instead of keys.
+ASM deserve congratulations on a brilliant machine!